jsiembida/bucky3/DESIGN.md

 and Bucky3 as well highlights of some of Bucky3 features:

 * Python3 is the target platform.
-* Bucky has logic for custom metrics processor, Bucky3 drops that as redundant, backends like InfluxDB / Prometheus offer rich data processing.
+* Bucky has a dedicated subprocess for custom metrics processor, Bucky3 drops that and uses a configurable hook for filtering.
+Also, backends like InfluxDB / Prometheus offer rich data processing and custom data postprocessing is most likely redundant.
 * CollectD protocol has been dropped.
 Linux metrics are implemented in ~200 lines of Python code to provide replacement for some of the lost CollectD functionality.
 * Docker containers' metrics collection got implemented in a similar amount of code.